DEL-W vs GUJ-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for Women's Premier League 2024, Match 20

 Bowlers

-The top bowler picks for today's Dream11 team are R Yadav and T Kanwer.
+The top bowler picks for today's Dream11 team are R Yadav and S Patil.
 Both played exceptionally well in the last few matches.
-A Reddy is another good pick for the Dream11 team.
+S Asha is another good pick for the Dream11 team.

-Since the pitch is expected to be well-balanced, you can make M Kapp the captain of your team.
+Since the pitch is expected to be well-balanced, you can make E Perry the captain of your team.
 She will play a crucial role in today's match.
-She has scored 71 runs and taken nine wickets in the last five matches.
+She has smashed 312 runs and taken seven wickets in the last eight matches.

 J Jonassen

-J Jonassen loves performing against Gujarat Giants Women and pitch is also expected to assist her.
+J Jonassen loves performing against Royal Challengers Bangalore Women and pitch is also expected to assist her.
 She is expected to perform well in today's nail-biting match as will bat in the top order.
-She has made 63 runs and taken 10 wickets in the last five matches.
+She has smashed 63 runs and taken 11 wickets in the last six matches.

 J Jonassen